sormond/VCF_Assembler/README.md

    ./VCF_Assembler.py *input.fq* -o *outputFASTAname*

 ## VCF file creator
-This programme will  be executed if the flag '-r' is used in the command along with both an input fastq file and a reference fasta file.
+This programme will  be executed if the flag '-r' is used in the command along with both an input fastq file and a reference fasta file, as well as the '-o' flag and an output file stem name.
 An example is:

    ./VCF_Assembler.py *input.fq* -r *reference.fasta* -o *outputVCFname*